CurtisSlone/terraform-module-overlays-remote-state-accelerator/README.md

 Now, copy the terraform action templates from the actionTemplates directory and past them in the .github/workslows directory.
 You will need a separate copy of each for each workspace.
 Name them apppropriately.
 See the figure below to view example file structure.

 ![SRC_DIR](./assets/actions_files.png)

+First, update the tag that is designated for it's relevant workspace.
+Identify the name of the terraform key files.
+Update the secret name in the appropriate github action file.
+Then create the secret in GitHub.
+See the figures below.
+See figures below.